 The program takes individuals between the ages of 18 and 26—now that 16 and 17-year-old individuals are no longer charged in adult criminal court in North Carolina—with older adults participating at law enforcement discretion, Andrews wrote in an email to The Chronicle.

 The initiative came after DPD officers met this summer with members of Durham Neighborhoods United, a group formed by residents in 2013 to coordinate their response to disruptive parties.
-At the meeting, DNU members expressed frustration about an increase in disruptions over the past year, said DNU acting chair Alicia Johnson.
+At the meeting, DNU members expressed frustration about an increase in disruptions over the past year, said DNU acting chair Alisa Johnson.

 Johnson emphasized that the diversion program is “educational, not punitive.”

 While residents “want the parties to quiet down, and they basically want them to stop,” she said, “they’ve not been particularly excited about doing anything or starting any kind of process that could be damaging to the future of students.”

 After DPD developed the initiative, DNU rewrote their protocol for residents who report off-campus parties.

 The protocol tells residents that they can “express [their] desire for enforcement action and encourage the use of the Durham County Misdemeanor Diversion Program” when they talk to police officers.
 It also encourages them to talk to students before they call the police.

 DPD officers visited locations with a history of disruptions early in the semester to tell them about the program and ask for feedback, and officers met with representatives of Duke Student Affairs, including Dean of Students Sue Wasiolek and the Interfraternity Council, to discuss the program.